laubonghaudoi/Chinese_Rime/README.md

 ## The Mission of this Project

-This repo collects the Rime phonetic spelling input method schemas and character tables for Old Chinese, Middle Chinese and modern Chinese topolects(dialects).
-This project is aimed to provide useful phonetic spelling input methods for all non-Mandarin Chinese topolects(dialects), preventing the stale where non-Mandarin Chinese speakers are compelled to use Mandarin input methods.
-In addition, this project also serves as a useful tool for Chinese topolect/dialect learners as well as a reference for linguistic researches.
-For a full statement of the mission and motivation of this project, please read [this page](https://laubonghaudoi.github.io/dialects/blog/mission.html) (Chinese only).
+This repo collects the Rime phonetic spelling input method schemas and character sets for Old Chinese, Middle Chinese and modern Chinese topolects(dialects).
+This project aims to:

+1. Provide useful phonetic spelling input schemas for all non-Mandarin Chinese topolects(dialects), preventing the predicament where non-Mandarin Chinese speakers are compelled to use Mandarin input methods.
+2. Serve as a useful tool for Chinese topolect/dialect learners, as one can use phonetic spelling input to practice the standard pronounciation and orthorgraphy.
+3. Provide references for academic researches (linguistic, Sinology, anthropology, etc.).

+This project also supports the promotion project of non-Mandarin phonetic spelling input.
+For a full statement of the mission and motivation of the promotion, please read [this page](https://laubonghaudoi.github.io/dialects/blog/mission.html) (Chinese only).

-This repo works as three parts.
-Folders under the `sources/` directory are the sources of some schemas, which are preserved as submodules so that the schema designers can keep their schemas up to date.
-Since not all schemas are created on Github, the collection under this directory is incomplete.
-I will check the version of schemas under `sources/` and copy the newest version to `data/`.
-The `download/` directory serves as the folder for the [realeased](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema/releases) packages， which contains only the schema for the prestiged dialect of each language.
+This repo works as three parts:
+1. Folders under the `sources/` directory are the source repos of some schemas, which are preserved as submodules so that the schema designers can keep their schemas up to date.
+Since not all schemas are open-sourced on Github, the collection under this directory is incomplete.
+2. The `data/` directory is a complete collection, which contains schemas that I collected from all sources (including those on Github).
+I will check the version of schemas under `sources/` regularly and copy the newest version to `data/`.
+3. The `download/` directory serves as the folder for the [realeased](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema/releases) packages.
+It contains only the selected schema for the prestiged dialect of each language.
 Hence users can download, deploy and use these off-the-shelf schemas conveniently.

 ## Tutorial